 A budget can help you decide what properties are within your price range and what you can afford.

 Identify as much of the cost as you can, and then break them down so that you can spend more towards certain items and cut costs elsewhere.
+Understand what is necessary in the price point of the property you are flipping.
+What the current buyers in the market what to see in similar properties.
 Home inspections can help inform your budget and potential issues that aren’t noticeable to the untrained eye.

 Secure a hard money loan